ohiofi/game-design-curriculum/README.md

 ### Markov Chain - probability between states

 A Markov Chain is a finite state machine that moves from one state to another according to certain probabilistic rules.
 Markov Chains can be used to model the probabilities of game states.

+Games are finite state machines.
+There are a set number of game states.
+The game is not infinite.

+A **finite state machine** is hardware or software that moves through a series of modes and can only be in one mode at a time.
+A traffic light is a common example of a finite state machine.

+Discuss: Give me an example of a finite state machine (hardware device or software) and describe a few of its states.

 botnik.org's Harry Potter and the Portrait of what Looked Like a Large Pile of Ash https://www.youtube.com/watch?v=x-uDnlGJRdk